-The MYP is designed for students aged 11 to 16 providing a framework of learning that encourage students to become creative, critical and reflective thinkers.
-It emphasizes intellectual challenge, encouraging students to make connections between their studies in traditional subjects and the real world.
-The MYP fosters the development of skills for communication, intercultural understanding and global engagement - essential qualities for young people who are becoming global leaders.
+The MYP is designed for students aged 11 to 16 providing a framework of learning that encourages students to become creative, critical and reflective thinkers.
+Furthermore it encourages students to make connections between academic subjects and the real word.
+The MYP fosters the development of skills for communication, intercultural understanding and global engagement - essential qualities for young people of the 21st century.
+The MYP is a five-year programme, though XV. gimnazija offers only the last two years of the programme MYP4 and MYP5.